 The U.S. administration stated their acceptance of the withdrawal terms since any other steps would contradict international law.
 Besides, President Trump has signaled his openness to renegotiations - which is of course taunting towards the fact that almost 200 nations have agreed on the terms of this treaty over the past years (Volcovici 2017).
 At the same time, it is highly questionable whether President Trump will win the race against the Democratic candidate in the U.S. 2020 election.
 Even though polls have exposed, that President Trump is the most unpopular president of all time, he is already talking about winning in 2020 (Kirk and Scott 2018).
-Due to the overlap of the presidential election and the withdrawal procedure of the Paris Agreement, the discussions about climate change might dominate the up-coming campaigns of the presidential candidates.
-The number of people in the United States denying the existence of climate change amounts to just 15%, so that there is still a large consensus in the population to take this issue seriously (Howe et al. 2015).
+Due to the overlap of the presidential election and the withdrawal procedure of the Paris Agreement, the discussions about climate change might dominate the up-coming campaigns of the existence of climate change amounts to just 15%, so that there is still a large consensus in the population to take this issue seriously (Howe et al. 2015).